cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

 running.

-Clock-triggering effectively enables us to tether the "cycle time" to the "real world time" which we refer to as the :term:`wall-clock time`.
+Clock-triggering effectively enables us to tether the "cycle time" to the "real world time" which we refer to as the :term:`wallclock time`.

 .. note::